 - What is and is not accepted

-Initial program education should also include what is and is not provided for those who choose to participate.
-Each of these items have an impact on start-up and ongoing program costs as well.
-Each community needs to decide what all they will include in the program.
+Initial program education should include what tools are provided for participants.
+These items impact start-up and ongoing program costs as well.
 Some items to consider include carts, kitchen collection pails, compostable bags.
 Items to consider for each of these are detailed below.

 - Who owns the carts – the City, hauler or the resident?
 Will there be costs associated with replacing damaged carts?
-If so, who pays for new lids, wheels, or entire carts.
-Note that squirrels really love to chew through carts.
+If so, who pays for new lids, wheels, or entire carts?

-How many are provided per household?
+You will need to choose a model, and determine how many are provided per household.
 Is there an added fee for the pail or are the costs included in the program cost?

 - Some communities will have kitchen pails to give out at neighborhood and community events.
 This is a great incentive to get people to come to your table to learn more about the program.

-- Providing ongoing compostable plastic bags to participants?
+- If you provide ongoing compostable plastic bags to participants:

 What size and how many bags do you provide?

-Helps reduce perception of added cost to participate in the program, however, it will increase ongoing program cost considerably.
+This option helps reduce the perception of added cost to participate in the program.
+However, it will increase ongoing program cost considerably.

-- Provide starter bags when people sign up?
+- If you provide starter bags when people sign up:

-Some communities provide things like posters, magnets, or labels for home containers.
-Make these easily accessible.
-Include them in a welcome kit or have them prominently posted on your website for residents to request they be mailed to their home or printed.
+Some communities provide posters, magnets, or labels for home containers.
+Include them in a welcome kit or have them prominently posted on your website for residents to request.

-The City of Minneapolis chose to not provide kitchen pails or ongoing compostable bags for residents.
-They do provide a welcome kit for residents that includes a letter, a refrigerator magnet of what is and is not accepted, and a starter set of 3-gallon compostable plastic bags.
-They developed a detailed Home Setup Tips guide to help residents understand the various ways they can collect organics in their home – using containers they already have, containers they can repurpose, a kitchen pail, and even options that do not include purchasing compostable plastic bags.
+The City of Minneapolis, for example, chose not to provide kitchen pails or ongoing compostable bags for residents.
+They provide a welcome kit for residents that includes a letter, a refrigerator magnet detailing what is and is not accepted, and a starter set of three-gallon compostable plastic bags.

-Giving your program a unique identify with catchy visuals and branding can go a long way.
-Use every promotional method available to you to promote it – the more visual you make the program, the more residents will see it and be encouraged to participate.
+Giving your program a unique identity with catchy visuals and branding can go a long way.
+Use every promotional method available to you to promote it – the more visual you make the program, the more residents will be encouraged to participate.
 Marketing professionals say it takes someone at least three times to see an ad before they consider buying in.

-All educational methods should include a unique and easy to remember URL to your website.
-The website should be very detailed and include all information about the program, what it is, how to sign up, what is provided, and most importantly what is and is not accepted.
-Be very clear on what is accepted, what is not, and why certain items are not accepted.
+All educational methods should include a unique and easy to remember link to your website.
+The website should be detailed and include all information about the program, how to sign up, what is provided, and most importantly what is and is not accepted.
 Having your accepted materials well defined at the start of the program and included in educational materials will help reduce contamination.

-Do you best to allocate a considerable amount of funding for outreach and education.
-The costs to start a program don’t lead up to much if residents don’t sign up to participate.
+Do your best to allocate a considerable amount of funding for outreach and education.
 Lower cost educational strategies for promotions include: